bhopals/essential-english/03c-Notes-Grammatically-Correct-Anne-Stilman-tense-and-mood.md

       - We `were going` to Helsinki last year.
 (Incorrect) / We `went` (Correct)

 - 3. Passive Form

   - Use the past progressive of `be` (`was being`, `were being`) followed by the past participle of the action verb.
   - Examples
     - She `was treating` him rudely / He `was being treated` rudely.
     - Ten men `were pulling` on the ropes / The ropes `were being pulled` on by ten men.

+### Past Perfect

+- Formed by combining the past form of the auxiliary verb have (`had` in all cases, frequently contracted to `'d`) with the past participle of the action verb.
+- Use this tense to indicate that an action or event in the past happened earlier than some other action or event in the past, or that it happened earlier than some specified time in the past.

+- 1. When referring to two or more past actions or events, use the past perfect to indicate that event A was completed before event B occured.

+  - Examples

+    - It was only when the hostess introduced them that she remembered she had met him once before [`met` happened prior to `introduced` or `remembered`]
+    - The road suddenly ended at the top of a cliff, at which point we realized we had missed the turn-off.
+      [`missed` happened prior to `ended` or `realized`]

+    - With stative verbs, use it to indicate that `action A` was in effect at the point at which `action B` occured.
+    - Examples
+      - I had known that she was rich, but I was still taken by surprise when she perensted me with a yatch for my birthday.
+      - He had liked her a lot until he found out about the bodies buried in her cellar.
+    - With dynamic verbs, use the past perfect progressive for this purpose instead.

+- 2. When a sentence refers to a single action or event, this tense indicates that the action or event took place was in effect at some time prior to the time under discussion.
+     - Examples
+       - We had heard all his stories a million times already.
+       - I had never seen such a mess.
+       - We were told that the cup had belonged to the Borgia family.

+- 3. Passive Formation

+     - Use the past perfect of `be` (`had been`) followed by the past participle of the action verbs.
+     - Examples

+       - We had given him enough chances (Active Voice)
+       - He had been given enough chances (Passive Voice)

+       - He had driven her to appointment countless times (Active Voice)
+       - She had been driven to appointment by him countless times.
+(Passive Voice)